Santa Fe Bengal Cattery

 The Bengal Cat is a Domestic Cat breed that was a hybrid created by Jean Mill originally in 1963 to 1965.
 Jean started new bloodlines in the early 1980's and we all have Millwood Bengals (Cattery), and all of Jean's hard work, to thank for such a wonderful breed of Domestic Cat.
 Bengals really do "have it all" - the exotic looks of a Wild Cat and the temperament of a Domestic Cat.
 Santa Fe Bengal Cattery has Championship blood lines from Millwood and other Catteries.

-Bengals are originally a cross between the WILD "Asian Leopard Cat," Prionailurus Bengalensis (sub species, Bengalensis, from India), commonly referred to as the "ALC," and most often with the Egyptian Mau, Felis Catus.
+Bengals are originally a cross between the WILD "Asian Leopard Cat", Prionailurus Bengalensis (sub species, Bengalensis, from Bengal, India), commonly referred to as the "ALC," and most often with the Egyptian Mau, Felis Catus.
+The Bengal breed received it's name from having the heritage of the Asian Leopard Cat first found in Bengal, India.
+Note the sub species "Bengalensis" that is listed in the ALC's scientific identification.

 There are two pattern types of Bengal coats, also called pelts, in reference to their heritage to the sleek, shiny wild ALC “pelt.”
 Spotted/Rosetted or Marbled are the two Bengal coat patterns; both looking very much like a wild cat.
 The TICA accepted colors are Brown/Black, Snow, and Silver.